pjbds/pjbds/README.md

 <div align="center">

- 🔭 I’m currently working on my skills
+ 🔭 I’m currently working as an AI Coding Trainer

-🌱 I’m currently learning G Suite, R & Tableau
+🌱 I’m constantly learning new technologies and tools

-👯 I’m looking to collaborate on AI development
+👯 I’m looking to work as AI/Machine Learning Engineer

-🤔 I’m looking for help with interesting projects
+🤔 I’m developing some new projects to show!

 💬 Ask me about puzzles, enigmas & wordplays